SEE OUR BOB AND ALMEADY CHISUM JONES EXHIBIT BY CLICKING ‘EXHIBITS’ ON THE HOME PAGE. SEE JONES PHOTOS IN OUR PHOTO GALLERY, YEARS 1860 TO 1970

 John Dolford “Bob” Jones (1850-1936) became a prosperous landowner in the Roanoke-Southlake area and a well-respected rancher and family man.
 Today he’s remembered as the namesake of Bob Jones Road, Bob Jones Park and Bob Jones Nature Center and Preserve.
 In 2012, Carroll ISD’s newest elementary, Walnut Grove, was named for the school he built for his grandchildren and other children who could not attend white schools.

 Bob Jones was the son of a white man, Leazer Alvis Jones (1822-1879), and his slave Elizabeth (1822-1877).
 Family lore says Leazer lived in the Carolinas until the 1840s, then left by sea with slaves and racehorses.
 After spending time racing horses in Houston, he likely traveled up the Mississippi, then west on the Arkansas River to reach his new home south of Fort Smith, Ark.
-Elizabeth, who was born in Arkansas, is listed as his property in the 1850 Arkansas slave census.
+Elizabeth, who was born in Mississippi, is listed as his property in the 1850 Arkansas slave census.

 In about 1859, Leazer took Elizabeth and their children to Texas.
 They lived on a farm near Elizabethtown and the Medlin community, near what’s now Roanoke.
 In all, Leazer had five children with Elizabeth and seven with his wife, Mary, who was white.
 Elizabeth is buried in Medlin Cemetery in present-day Trophy Club.
 Leazer’s black family and white family remained friends for more than 100 years.